Robs0412/radiosonde_flight_visualization/README.md

 ![Buttons_I.PNG](__used_asset__/Buttons_I.PNG)

-- Select local CSVs (multiple) for adding to the file paths / name section, Excel will open the folder where the macro is located.
+- 'Select CSVs from drive' (multiple) for adding to the file paths / name section, Excel will open first the folder where the macro is located.
 - 'Delete file paths' will kick out all elements in file path / name section.
 - 'Web-Load CSV' will generate a link according to the flight identifier, please stick to the spelling rules.
 - 'Download CSV' will store the CSV of a specific flight (same folder as macro), the CSV will not be added automatically to the file paths list.